Alejandro Jodorowsky: Performing arts career and Panic Movement foundation

-Career
+Film career

+Early comics and films

+In 1957, while Jodorowsky was in Paris studying mime, he created Les têtes interverties (The Severed Heads), a 20-minute adaptation of Thomas Mann's novella.
+It consisted almost entirely of mime and told the surreal story of a head-swapping merchant who helps a young man find courtship success.
+Jodorowsky played the lead role.
+The director Jean Cocteau admired the film and wrote an introduction for it.
+It was considered lost until a print of the film was discovered in 2006.

+In 1966, he produced his first comic strip, Anibal 5, which was related to the Panic Movement.
+The following year he created a new feature film, Fando y Lis, loosely based on a play written by Fernando Arrabal, who was working with Jodorowsky on performance art at the time.
+Fando y Lis premiered at the 1968 Acapulco Film Festival, where it instigated a riot amongst those objecting to the film's content, and was subsequently banned in Mexico.

 El Topo and The Holy Mountain (1970–1974)

 In 1970, Jodorowsky released the film El Topo, which sometimes is known in English as The Mole, which he had both directed and starred in.
 An acid western, El Topo tells the story of a wandering Mexican bandit and gunslinger, El Topo (played by Jodorowsky), who is on a search for spiritual enlightenment, taking his young son along with him.
 Along the way, he violently confronts a number of other individuals, before finally being killed and being resurrected to live within a community of deformed people who are trapped inside a mountain cave.
 Describing the work, he stated that "I ask of film what most North Americans ask of psychedelic drugs.
 The difference being that when one creates a psychedelic film, he need not create a film that shows the visions of a person who has taken a pill; rather, he needs to manufacture the pill."
 Knowing how Fando y Lis had caused such a scandal in Mexico, Jodorowsky decided not to release El Topo there, instead focusing on its release in other countries across the world, including Mexico's northern neighbour, the United States.
 It was in New York City where the film would play as a "midnight movie" for several months at Ben Barenholtz's Elgin Theater.
 It attracted the attention of rock musician and countercultural figure John Lennon, who thought very highly of it, and convinced the president of The Beatles' company Apple Corps, Allen Klein, to distribute it in the United States.